Santa Parades and Winter Festivals in Southeastern New Brunswick

 Tantramar

-The Emergency Services Parade of Lights generally happens in late November.
+The Emergency Services Parade of Lights generally happens in late November or early December.
 We’ll keep an eye out for updates.

 Cap-Acadie